HarshitBihani/Tableau_HospitalER_Project/README.md

 To effectively use and explore this ER Visits Dashboard, follow these  steps:

-1.Download and install Tableau Desktop
+1.Download and install Tableau Desktop.
-2.Download the .twbx file for any project
+2.Download the .twbx file for any project.
-3.Open the file in Tableau to interact with the visualizations 4.Connect to your own data sources to create custom dashboards
+3.Open the file in Tableau to interact with the visualizations.
+4.Connect to your own data sources to create custom dashboards.